gelatodigital/gelato-uniswap/README.md

 <p  align="center"><img  src="https://media.giphy.com/media/LkNg7wWovGSCcOv7Hc/giphy.gif"  width="500px"/></p>

 The goal of this tutorial is to get you familiar with how you can use the Gelato Network to build an automated dapp.
-In this example, the dapp enables Users to automatically swap DAI for ETH on Kyber Network every 2 minutes using Gelato.
+In this example, the dapp enables Users to automatically swap KNC for ETH on Kyber Network every 2 minutes using Gelato.
 You can think of it as a Dollar Cost Averaging Dapp build on Kyber.

 ## Table of Content